braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/events.md

 article_title: Events
 page_order: 0
 page_type: reference
-description: "Learn about the different events in Braze."
+description: "This article describes the different events in Braze—standard events, purchase events, and custom events—and their purpose."
 ---

 # Events

-> Learn about the different events in Braze.
+> Learn about the different events in Braze and their purpose.

 Braze leverages a few different event types to provide a comprehensive understanding of user behavior and engagement with your brand.
 Each type of event serves a unique purpose: